runeh/tirbi/README.md

 ## To do

+- [ ] Listen for events so we don't get 404?
 - [ ] jsdoc comments
 - [ ] Pull the cache server parts into a plugin that can be imported separately
 - [ ] Proper shutdown / signal stuff